Dimension Reduction in Martingale Optimal Transport: Geometry and Robust Option Pricing: Dual Problem, Dual Attainment and Proof of the Main Theorem

-The value \eqref{dualproblem} represents the lowest possible cost to construct a superhedging portfolio, thus we are naturally interested in finding such an optimal (cheapest) superhedging portfolio.
-However, it has already been shown that the dual problem \eqref{dualproblem} cannot be solved within the class $\Xi$ in general even when $d=1$, i.e., the option $c$ depends on a single asset (see \cite{bj, bnt}), unless some suitable regularity assumption is made on the payoff function $c$ \cite{blo}.
-As a result, a generalized notion of {\em dual attainment}, i.e., solvability of the dual problem, was introduced in \cite{bnt} for the case $d=1$ and then in \cite{Lim22} for $d \ge 2$.
-More specifically, \cite{Lim22} presents the following dual attainment result.
+It has been established that the dual problem \eqref{dualproblem} generally does not admit a solution within the class $\Xi$, even in the simple case $d=1$ and $N=2$, i.e., when the option $c$ depends on a single asset (see \cite{bj, bnt}).
+This issue arises unless certain regularity conditions are imposed on the payoff function $c$ \cite{blo}.
+Consequently, a generalized notion of {\em dual attainment}, which refers to the solvability of the dual problem, has been introduced for multi-period problems.
+This was studied in \cite{NutzStebeggTan20} for $N \geq 2, d = 1$, and in \cite{Lim23} for $N \geq 2, d \geq 2$.
+More specifically, \cite{Lim23} provides the following result on dual attainment.